 B) I would have had Deathlok recognize the survivalist’s uniforms from the war 18 years earlier.
 (Remember, in my revisions Deathlok’s tormented memories of the Vietnam War from his original series would instead be tormented memories of humanity’s failed war against the Zetan invaders.)

-C) Everyone’s signature weapons have been settled upon by this point – Killraven has his sword, his photo-nuclear pistol and his exploding throwing-stars … M’Shulla his crossbow and his crossbow bolts made of alien metal … Hawk has his photo-nuclear rifle … Carmilla her radium pistol (which I would make TWO radium pistols, worn gunfighter-style in a double holster) … Grok has his Chewbacca-level strength and suctioned fingertips … Old Skull his enormous sword and his wishbone plasma ray-blaster (when artists remember to draw them).
+C) Everyone’s signature weapons have been settled upon by this point – Killraven has his sword, his photo-nuclear pistol and his exploding throwing-stars … M’Shulla his crossbow and his crossbow bolts made of alien metal … Hawk has his photo-nuclear rifle … Carmilla her radium pistol (which I would make TWO radium pistols, worn gunfighter-style in a double holster) … Grok has his Chewbacca-level strength and suctioned fingertips … Old Skull his enormous sword and his wishbone-handled plasma ray-blaster (when artists remember to draw them).
 And for Deathlok it would be his superhuman cyborg strength, invulnerability and his laser-pistol plus butcher’s knife.
 And of course, his internal computer ‘Puter, with whom he bickers.

 I’LL EXAMINE THE NEXT ISSUE SOON.
 KEEP CHECKING BACK FOR UPDATES.